epfl-lasa/stable_lds/README.md

 # stable_lds
 This simple repository provides MATLAB code to estimate a linear dynamical system for data using a convex optimization.
-We rely on YAMLIP and the sedumi solver to run it.
-To run the code first clone both repositories.
+It uses YAMLIP and the sedumi solver.
+To run the code first clone the respective repositories.
 In the terminal, go to yout stable_lds folder
 ```
 $ cd your_stable_lds_folder
 ```